Working more hours is usually not the key to improving your wealth and long-term security.

 We don’t believe in investing in property based on emotion and hype – we believe in numbers and long-term trends.

-Like many investors, we are concerned about the potential for a correction in the Auckland property market, given it has gone up by 102% since the bottom of the 2007-2008 Global Financial Crisis (GFC).
+Many investors have been concerned about the potential for a correction in the Auckland property market, given it has gone up by 113% since the bottom of the 2007-2008 Global Financial Crisis (GFC).
 Indeed, prices began to soften in mid-2017.
 However, since then, and in spite of Covid-19, values have continued their upward trend.
 This took many, including the majority of economists, by surprise.
 However, we saw it coming.
 Why?